Bardolph-Automation-Inc/bardolph/docs/installation.rst

 defaults to Python 2.x, you probably need to use pip3 instead of pip.
 Notable culprits here are Raspbian and Debian.

+Because the Bardolph wheel designates
+`lifxlan <https://pypi.org/project/lifxlan>`_ as a dependency, it may also be downloaded and installed.

 .. index::
    single: installation; package